tundish/blathnaid/blathnaid/book/chapters.rst

 Kicked out
 ----------

-Bodyguards rushed forward and grabbed Jack, and two of them pushed through the crowd in advance of their captive.
+A four-man team from his bodyguard rushed forward and grabbed at Jack.
+Two of them pushed through the crowd in advance of their captive.
 They carried him as far as the next street corner, threw him down, and beat him.

 But Jack wasn't too much hurt, nor did the Guards really try to arrest him.
 They assumed him to be one of Ingomer's spies, albeit now out of favour for having delivered bad news.